aksommerville/egg2/etc/doc/eau-format.md

 If absent, our compiler will make up Channel Headers based on Program Change, SDK data, and other clues.
 If Meta 0x77 is present, we don't guess anything from the MIDI events.

+Meta 0x78 contains one Text Chunk, ie "TEXT".
+Decoders should prefer 0x78 over standard events when they both appear, but I'm not imposing strict rules on precedence there.
+Text is always optional anyway.

 Meta 0x51 Set Tempo should appear once, at time zero.
 If it appears mid-song, we'll process timing correctly, but the song's declared tempo will be undefined.